maugustoo/ocr/README.md

 * Apply split in video

 This step breaks the video into frames every second.
-Using javacv librari.
+Using javacv library.

 * Apply filter in frames